One Legged Golf Swing Drill

 • The One Legged Drill forces you to rotate rather than slide

-• Tee up a ball off your left toe and put all your weight on the left foot
+• Tee up a ball off your lead toe and put all your weight on the lead foot

-• Pull the right foot behind you - it can touch the ground for balance, but should not bear any weight
+• Pull the trail foot behind you — it can touch the ground for balance, but should not bear any weight

-• Make half or three quarter swings to practice your rotation
+• Make half or three quarter swings to practice your body rotation

 We're after one thing: Real Results - Real Fast.
 And that's exactly what our members achieve.
 And that's why they say the AXIOM is: Mind-blowing.
 Game changing.
 Revolutionary.